marcingolenia/blog/content/blog/2020-06-14-fsharp_with_csharp.md

 ---
-templateKey: blog-post
-title: >-
-  Make F# play nice with C# - how to compose dependencies while hosting with C# project
+title: Make F# play nice with C# - how to compose dependencies while hosting with C# project
 date: 2020-06-14T21:44:10.000Z
 description: >-
   F# is a nice functional alternative in .NET.
 I have convinced my teammates to